elunna/hackem/hackem_changelog.md

 Version 1.1 (unreleased)

+2023-01-01: Flame mages can get skilled in firearms.
 2023-01-01: Rebalanced other shop item probabilities to add up to 100.
 2023-01-01: Fix: gun store item probabilities not adding up to 100.
 2023-01-01: Expanded the types of axes that are generated when trees are present on a level.